RevealBi/Documentation/en/data-visualizations/visualization-types/diy-visualizations.md

 ### Custom Web Pages and Reveal
 Custom web pages can access the data retrieved by Reveal from any of the supported data sources.
 The custom visualizations interact with a Javascript API provided for that purpose.

 You can reference custom web pages either through a public URL address or from an internal shared location in your intranet.

+>[!NOTE]
+>**Reveal Web limitations/requirements**
-However, Reveal web is only able to render custom visualizations that have their components hosted on a public URL.
+>Reveal web is only able to render custom visualizations that have their components hosted on a public URL.

 [**Here you have a step-by-step tutorial**](diy-visualization-step-by-step.md) about a custom HTML visualization.
 This basic "Hello World" sample, generates a table with a data set retrieved from Reveal.